-This program will assist in fundamentally changing academic culture by coalescing students and faculty from natural science, social science, computational science and law around a common goal: the responsible management of over-appropriated watersheds.
+This program was interested in fundamentally changing academic culture by coalescing students and faculty from natural science, social science, computational science and law around a common goal: the responsible management of over-appropriated watersheds.

-As the next generation of natural resource scientists, managers, and policymakers, you will increase your scientific understanding of how resilience – the ability to withstand multiple stresses without losing critical structure and function – is generated in complex systems of people and nature.
+As the next generation of natural resource scientists, managers, and policymakers, students were to increase their scientific understanding of how resilience – the ability to withstand multiple stresses without losing critical structure and function – is generated in complex systems of people and nature.

-- The program provides opportunities for minority students.
+- The program provided opportunities for minority students.

-- Students will receive academic training in resilience and adaptive management.
-Training will cover the complex interactions of ecological and societal systems affecting water management, and the use of sophisticated mathematical and computational tools for decision support.
-Many possibilities exist for research projects.
+- Students received academic training in resilience and adaptive management.
+Training covered the complex interactions of ecological and societal systems affecting water management, and the use of sophisticated mathematical and computational tools for decision support.
+There were many possibilities for research projects.

-- Students will also participate in externships and workshops that expose them to real-world applications and transfer knowledge in a way that is useful to policymakers.
+- Students also participated in externships and workshops that exposed them to real-world applications and transfer knowledge in a way that would be useful to policymakers.

-- An international experience will compare compromised watersheds in the Great Plains of the United States to similarly challenged watersheds in Europe.
+- An international experience compared compromised watersheds in the Great Plains of the United States to similarly challenged watersheds in Europe.

-- Local, state and federal agencies will help shape curricula in natural science, policy and law by developing student research externships.
+- Local, state and federal agencies helped shape curricula in natural science, policy and law by developing student research externships.